Khairil Shahme Suhaimi: Youth

-Full international team
+Senior

 Khairil made his first international appearance for the full national team in a friendly against Cambodia in Phnom Penh which finished 6–1 to the hosts.
 A year later, he travelled to the same city for the 2016 AFF Championship qualification matches, facing the hosts as well as Laos and Timor-Leste.
 He was fielded only for the final game against Laos but only lasted the first half in a 4–3 loss on 21 October.
 The squad immediately turned their focus to the 2016 AFC Solidarity Cup in Kuching, Malaysia the next month.
 Khairil made another solitary appearance, this time in a 3–0 loss against Nepal on 8 November in the group stage.

 Khairil was called up to the national team for the two-legged 2018 AFF Suzuki Cup qualifying matches against Timor-Leste in September.
 He played in both legs, partnering Hazwan Hamzah.
 The first leg which was played in Kuala Lumpur, Malaysia on 1 September finished 3–1 to Timor-Leste, which meant that a 1–0 home victory in the return leg at the Hassanal Bolkiah National Stadium was not enough for Brunei to qualify for the tournament.

 Khairil joined the national team for the 2022 World Cup qualifying matches against Mongolia in a two-legged affair in June 2019.
 He ultimately did not take the field as Robbie Servais opted for the experience of Sairol Sahari instead.

 In September 2022, Khairil was announced for a tri-nations friendly tournament involving the Maldives and Laos to commence in Bandar Seri Begawan.
 Under new head coach Mario Rivera, Khairil was converted into a holding midfielder and impressed in the second game against Laos which ended 1–0 to the Wasps.
 He kept his place in the lineup for the two-legged 2022 AFF Mitsubishi Electric Cup qualifying matches against Timor-Leste and played the full 180 minutes as Brunei managed to advance to the tournament proper with a 6–3 aggregate win.
 The next month, Khairil made three starts against Thailand, Indonesia and Cambodia in the tournament's group stage, all ending in defeat for the Wasps.

+On 11 September 2023, Khairil played from the start at a friendly against Hong Kong and suffered a humiliating 10–0 defeat.
+He was also luckless as a starter a month later in the 2026 World Cup qualification matches against Indonesia where the Wasps were defeated 0–6 in both games.